 - What will room and board cost you?

 When you have a total cost in mind, you can figure out how much you need to save each day, week, month, and year to make it happen.

 If you reach a point where you can’t squeeze anymore money out of your budget, it’s time to get creative with bringing more money in.

-My advice for side hustling is starting something before you travel that you can do remotely.
-This way if you do decide to take a significant time away from traditional work, you can bring in cash while working abroad.
+Consider starting a side business before you travel that you can do remotely.
+This way if you do decide to take a significant time away from traditional work you can bring in cash while working abroad.

 Besides remote work, you can get a part-time hustle waiting tables, cleaning houses, driving Uber, or delivering packages through Amazon Flex.
 There’s plenty of opportunity to bring in extra cash.

 Before you write this tip off as crazy and absurd, hear me out.
 I’ve had change counters that were filled to the brim regularly.
 I also signed up for Digit in the middle of July 2016.
 The app is kind of like a change purse.
 It finds dollars and cents in your bank account that you don’t need based on your spending habits and transfers it to a savings account.

 Transfers happen as often as every day.
 In a little over three months, from mid July to October, my Digit app account has collected over $600 in it.
 The change I collected physically and digitally ended up paying for half of a cruise.
 If you want to check out a full review of Digit, go here.

 The point is.
 If you find spare change keep it.
 That stuff adds up over time.
 Believe that.

 Setting out to do all of the things above is one thing, keeping the momentum is another.
 It’s normal to be gung ho about something for the first two weeks and then lose focus.
 The invitation to happy hour starts sounding good.
 The blow out store sale email that comes to your inbox starts looking tempting.
 Don’t take your eyes off the prize.